Oleksandr Bondarenko (economist): Education

 In October 2019, he took advanced training courses at the Ukrainian School of Government under the general short-term program "Organization of the activities of heads of regional state administrations in the context of reforms."

 In October 2020 - finished his training at UCGA (Ukrainian Academy of Corporate Governance).

 A graduate of the International Program of Public Administration at the University of Singapore - Lee Kuan Yew School of Public Policy.

+He was trained at the Haas Business School accelerator for food businesses in Berkeley and presented the project at the NOVO industrial parks to Silicon Valley investors.

+INSEAD alumni of Strategic Board Management Program together with Ukrainian Corporate Governance Academy, 2021.

+Also Oleksandr is graduating from Carlson School of Management (University of Minnesota) with an Executive MBA degree in 2025.